 Sponsor Shoutout: Plan to Eat

-Just a reminder that our online recipe organization and meal planning sponsor, Plan to Eat, has their big Black Friday Sale starting the day after Thanksgiving.
-All annual subscriptions will be 50% off ($1.60/month)!
+Just a reminder that our online recipe organization and meal planning sponsor, Plan to Eat.
+Get 20% off annual subscriptions!
 Their website helps you organize your recipes (from blogs, cookbooks or recipe cards), keep track of what meals you want to make, and automatically generate your grocery list (from those recipes).
 Our blog team member Kiran lives by this website and especially loves how it helps her remember what recipes she has made (and what her family thought of them).
 She says, “It’s a great way to keep recipes organized all in one place that’s always accessible.
 I love that I create my own meal plans with it!”

 They’ve got a great, quick video that explains their service in detail, and you can also check out their website to try their free 30-day trial.
 If you are already a Plan to Eat user (which I know many of you are!) we’d love to hear your feedback in the comments.

 57 thoughts on “Classic (Whole Wheat) Bread Stuffing”

 Are the eggs absolutely necessary and if so is there a replacement you would recommend?